 - 3-6 shallots (depending on size)

 - 1 knob ginger (fresh - approx 1 inch or 2 cm)

 - ½ medium lemon (to squeeze right at the end)

 - 1-2 red chili

-- 1/2 lichées (tinned, with 3-4 tbsp of its juice, optional)
+- 4-5 lychees (tinned, with 3-4 tablespoons of juice, optional)

-While the rice is cooking, start cooking the curry.
+- While the rice is cooking, start cooking the curry.
 Simply place a deeper pan on medium heat.

-Add the roughly chopped green beans to the meat and cook for 2-3 min covered.
+- Add the roughly chopped green beans to the meat and cook for 2-3 min covered.
 I like my beans a little crunchy - cook for longer if you want them really soft.

-A M A Z I N G!
+- A M A Z I N G!
 Enjoy this really lovely duck curry dish!